Easy Vanilla Cupcakes

 Ina’s sour cream vanilla flower cupcakes got raves all over the web when I first made these years ago.
 And who doesn’t love cream cheese frosting?
-Well, besides my son.
-The sour cream makes for a moist, tender crumb and a cloud of sweet, creamy icing with a bit of tang was the complement to the mini cakes.
+Well, besides my youngest son.
+The sour cream makes for a moist, tender crumb and a cloud of sweet, creamy icing with a bit of tang was the complement to these homemade vanilla cupcakes.
 Katie was delighted with her vanilla cake plus she was thrilled to have both brothers home for the celebration.
 There was only a little griping about the icing from one of them!

 - PRO-Tip: Looking at more recent reviews on the Food Network site, it is suggested to only fill your cupcake tins 2/3 full so the batter does not overflow onto the tin.

 - To play it extra safe, when you start smelling the sweet delicious aroma of this easy vanilla cupcakes recipe, it’s time to take a peek through the oven window.
 If the tops look mounded and lightly browned, it would be wise to check for doneness at this point in the baking process.

 - Another way to test cakes and cupcakes is to tap your index finger onto the middle of one cupcake (or cake).
 If it springs right back, the cupcakes are fully baked.
-If an indentation remains, they need more time in the oven.
+But if an indentation remains, they need more time in the oven.
 If you’re unsure, try a toothpick and if you see any batter on it, bake a little longer.

 - You may want to invest in an oven thermometer to make sure your over is calibrated properly.